-There are several types of Fiber One bars:
+There are several types of Fiber One chewy bars:

 What are the Pros and Cons of Fiber One bars?

-1. Most Fiber One bars list chicory root extract as the first ingredient.
-Chicory root is a rich source of soluble fiber known as inulin.
-It is added to food products to boost their fiber content and improve taste or texture.
+1. Chicory root extract is usually listed as the first or second ingredient in Fiber One bars.
+This means most of the fibre in Fiber One bars comes from chicory root.
+The latter is a rich source of soluble fibre known as inulin.
+It is added to food products to boost their fibre content and improve taste or texture.

 Inulin is a prebiotic that promotes the growth of specific beneficial gut bacteria.
 It is not digested in the small intestines but is fermented by beneficial bacteria in the colon.
 Hence, chicory root extract or inulin can help relieve constipation, protects against gastrointestinal diseases and improves overall health.

 1. Fiber One bars contain too many ingredients including artificial additives such as colour, tricalcium phosphate, dipotassium phosphate, etc.

 Here’s the ingredient list for a 90 Calorie Chocolate Caramel & Pretzel bar: